emmettbutler/bum_rush/blogpost.md

                 var joy:NativeJoystick = new NativeJoystick(i);
                 if (joy.data.caps.numButtons == 0) {
-                    // workaround for a bug in NativeJoystick NativeJoystick.manager.getCapabilities(i, joy.data.caps);
+                    // workaround for a bug in NativeJoystick
+                    // fetch joystick capabilities on the first frame, since
+                    // NativeJoystick doesn't want to
+                    NativeJoystick.manager.getCapabilities(i, joy.data.caps);
                 } else {
-                    this.registerController(joy.data.caps.oemName, i.toString());
+                    // game-specific call to keep track of active players this.registerController(joy.data.caps.oemName, i.toString());
+                    // lock after the first fetch succeeds. this would be a bit stronger
+                    // if it locked per connected controller, but if your total
-                    this.fetchedCaps = true;
+                    // number of players isn't known at compile time, that's not possible this.fetchedCaps = true;
                 }
             }